-The Department of Veterans Affairs (VA) Home Loan Guaranty program has been providing assistance and other benefits to veterans, active duty service members, reservists, National Guard, and certain surviving spouses, since 1944.
-Approximately 20 million service members and veterans have taken out VA loans over the last seven decades and nearly 60 percent of veterans who have ever obtained a loan to purchase a home, make home improvements, or refinance a home loan, have taken advantage of a VA loan program at some point.
+The Department of Veterans Affairs (VA) Home Loan Guaranty program has helped veterans, active duty service members, reservists, National Guard, and certain surviving spouses become homeowners since 1944.
+Approximately 21 million service members and veterans have taken out VA loans over the last seven decades.
+Nearly 60% of veterans who have ever obtained a loan to purchase a home, make home improvements, or refinance a mortgage have taken advantage of a VA loan program to do it.

 VA Home Loan Options